Is vomiting after head injury a dangerous sign?

 3. Fluids and Ginger Root

-Some drinks that can keep you hydrated and calm your stomach include:
+Some drinks that can increase hydration and calm the stomach include:

 - Mint tea